Mary Hansel and Parisa Ijadi-Maghsoodi co-founded CEDAW Rising in 2025.

 2. Emphasizing the urgency for local governments to improve the material conditions of women, girls and gender-diverse individuals, particularly those from underserved communities.

-3. Centering the experiences and needs of those discriminated against on the basis of race, ethnicity, socioeconomic status, disability, migration status, sexual orientation and gender identity.
+3. Centering the experiences and needs of those discriminated against on the basis of race, ethnicity, socioeconomic status, disability, age, migration status, sexual orientation and gender identity.

 4. Providing an array of resources and actionable guidance for each stage of local CEDAW advocacy and implementation.